 Terry presided over numerous small and a number of major successful acquisitions in Europe and the US during his tenure as CEO, including the acquisition of Dunlop Standard Aerospace Group in 2004 for £417 million, the acquisition of K&F Industries Holdings for £912 million in 2007 and the acquisition of Pacific Science Aerospace for approximately £429 million in 2011.

-Terry co‐led the acquisition of Shimtech and is Chairman.
+Terry co‐led the acquisition of Shimtech.

 Terry co‐founded Auctus Industries with Valerio Massimo di Roccasecca and Edward Spencer Churchill in 2013